Exploring the Swedish wilderness during summer is an opportunity to see beaver, moose, wolverines and brown bears.

-Recommended minimum age is 15 years.
+Recommended minimum age is 8 years.
 Please note that the long sun hours during June and July means we have to stay out until late, often after midnight, but we often get the chance to sleep in in the mornings.
 Participants should be able to walk in the forest without difficulties.
 The amount of walking is dependent on the current wildlife situation.
 Walking level is medium.
-We may walk up to 1 hour on gravel roads as well as on uneven terrain off trails, even in darkness at night.
+With your guide you may walk up to 1 hour on gravel roads as well as on uneven terrain off trails, even in darkness at night.
 Walks include many stops along the way.

 How many other people may there be on the trip?

 The time spent in Stockholm is entirely independent for you to explore on your own.
 During the wildlife tour there are a maximum of 8 participants per guide.
 With 2 guides there may be up to 16 participants.

 Are there safety debriefings?